doyouknowthis/terraform-aws-cert-study-material/terraform/day-3/_03_terraform_commands.md

 ## terraform validate

-Validates the syntax of all Terraform configuration files in a directory
+Validates the syntax of all Terraform configuration files in a directory.

 Runs checks to verify configuration files are syntactically valid, including correctness of variable and resource references.

-> `terraform plan` and `terraform apply` will run this command automatically
+> `terraform plan` and `terraform apply` will run this command automatically.

-> IMPORTANT: it won't check the correctness of a variable type, checks run locally, so, if a variable expects a string instead of a number, it will pass the validation
+**IMPORTANT: it won't check the correctness of a variable type.
+Checks run locally, so, if a variable expects a string instead of a number, it will pass the validation**

 ## terraform console